How anti-homeless architecture in cities makes us all feel less welcome

 5) Loud music and sounds

-Playing loud music, animal noises such as birds chirping, and recordings of traffic sounds appears to be devastatingly common according to Crisis' survey.
+Playing loud music, animal noises such as birds chirping, and recordings of traffic sounds appear to be devastatingly common.

-The survey reports these recordings played in tunnels where rough sleepers commonly spent the night, making it impossible for even the heaviest of sleepers to ignore.
+These bothersome recordings are played in tunnels where rough sleepers commonly spend the night, making it impossible for even the heaviest of sleepers to ignore.

-Use of anti-homeless architecture doesn’t only refuse to tackle the urgent issue of people being forced to sleep rough, but actively attempts to hide it.
-It pushes rough sleepers even further outside the margins of society, and into areas where they’re at more risk of assault, and more likely to slip under the radar.
+The use of anti-social architecture not only refuses to tackle the urgent issue of people being forced to sleep rough, but actively attempts to hide it.
+It pushes rough sleepers even further outside the margins of society, and into areas where they’re at more risk of assault and more likely to slip under the radar.

 When we begin to design with the aim of excluding or deterring certain individuals, we’re designing against humanity.
 We're treating human beings as pests or displeasing objects to be kept out of sight.